bluebindu/lighter-2/doc/security.md

 On a first run (or when overriding the database) this will be the new password that will be used to encrypt the secrets and will be required to unlock Lighter when starting.
-If the database has been kept, the provided password will be used to verify its correctness and manage implementation secrets.
+On successive runs, if the database has not be overridden (first `make secure` question), the provided password will be used to verify its correctness, manage implementation secrets and generate macaroons rootkey.

 The database will contain the root key to verify macaroons and, depending on the configured implementation, the implementation secrets.